RatJuggler/advent-of-code/2016/README.md

 ##### Day 3: Squares With Three Sides
 Simple to do in a long handed way but couldn't think of a more elegant/generic approach for Part 2.

+##### Day 4: Security Through Obscurity
+Problem lends itself to using streams for much of the processing.